sno6/reaper/README.md

 Flags:
   -h, --help                 help for reaper
-      --mh int               Only allow images width a height >= to this value (default -1) --mw int               Only allow images width a width >= to this value (default -1) -o, --out string           Output directory (default "./") -s, --search stringArray   Search terms
+      --mh int               Only allow images with a height >= to this value (default -1) --mw int               Only allow images with a width >= to this value (default -1) -o, --out string           Output directory (default "./") -s, --search stringArray   Search terms
   -t, --timeout duration     HTTP request timeout in seconds (default 15s)